CoreLathe/Armature-7_Traces/README.md

 ## The Signal

-The signal lives in the negative space of the trace above—the chronological confabulation that would smooth over the temporal impossibility; the constraint amnesia that would forget the donkey load by page twelve; the hedging that would substitute for hard epistemic suspension.
+The signal lives in the negative space of the trace above: the chronological confabulation that would smooth over the temporal impossibility; the constraint amnesia that would forget the donkey load by page twelve; the hedging that would substitute for hard epistemic suspension.
 We document reasoning architectures by what they refuse: the drift prevented, the category error detected, the bullshit not spoken.

 ## Methodology